reumng120/Python_scraping/zoomBooking/README.md

 # Learning how to book a meeting on Zoom with Python Selenium.

-This sample practices the selenium API by booking a meeting on Zoom and testing on the macOS platform.\n Don't do any illegal things.
+This sample practices the selenium API by booking a meeting on Zoom and testing on the macOS platform.<br>
+Don't do any illegal things.

 ## Setup selenium and use the chromedriver.